lezzetli-mozaik18/lezzetli-mozaik18/README.md

 - That's the entire thing about this account.
 And please keep in mind that I do these for fun, I am not planning to deploy professional services...
 If you are interested, feel free to take looks, please!

+- To let you know a bit about here, the packages that let you easily setup my distros are here, mostly.
+Such as distro installers and codespaces, virtual environments and simple codecs... well, that is a lot for me.
+I will do it eventually.

 :)